Pricing SaaS products presents unique challenges—and opportunities—for product and marketing teams.

 Let me define what I mean by “value.”
 First, a value can be quantitative, such as time saved or additional revenue earned.
 Measuring this is straightforward, and is the basis of Return on Investment calculations.
 If your product is B2B SaaS, you are likely already factoring this into your pricing decision.

-But here is the tricky part: Value can also be qualitative, such as pain relieved or lifestyle benefits your product provides.
+But here is the tricky part: Value can also be qualitative, such as pain relief or lifestyle benefits your product provides.
 By thoroughly understanding and documenting this sometimes nebulous qualitative value through customer interviews, you can begin to narrow in on possible pricing models and a price range.

 It’s understanding this qualitative value that can help product managers set their product apart from the competition.